Free shipping on orders over 50€ up to 500g

 How to make a simple noose? : Step 3

-The first node is finished, let's move on to the second node.
+With the first node completed, let's move on to the second.

 Step 4